-This INNspired Article is brought to you by:Tartisan Nickel Corp (CSE:TN) is a Canadian mineral exploration and development company focused on gold, silver, and zinc projects in Peru and—more recently—a nickel-copper-cobalt project in Ontario, Canada.Send me an Investor Kit
+This INNspired Article is brought to you by:Tartisan Nickel Corp (CSE:TN) is a Canadian mineral exploration and development company focused developing its nickel-copper-cobalt project in Ontario, Canada as well as on gold, silver, and zinc projects in Peru.Send me an Investor Kit

 Nickel and EV batteries

 In 2017, global nickel production amounted to 2.1 million tons and 85 percent served stainless and alloy steel manufacturers.
 However, recent years have not been easy for some nickel producers.
 In the past decade, manufacturers have pursued cheaper substitutes for class 1 nickel, including ferronickel and nickel pig iron.
 In response, prices for nickel plummeted from US$29,000 per tonne in 2011 to just US$10,000 in 2017.
 The price drop led to the curtailment of class 1 nickel production globally.
 The London Metal Exchange posted a nickel price of US$13,870 on July 13, 2018.